microsoft/vscode-tslint/tslint/README.md

 # Release Notes
+## 0.5.23
+- Updated to version 2.0 of the vscode language protocol.

 ## 0.5.21
 - Added the setting `tslint.validateWithDefaultConfig`.

 # Release Notes
 ## 0.5.17